anshika27tomar/kcmt-blog-website/README.md

-# Anshika Tomar – Blogging Website 🌐
+# Anshika – Blogging Website 🌐

 This is a responsive blogging website created using *HTML, CSS, and JavaScript*.
 The project focuses on clean UI, smooth navigation, and beginner-friendly structure.